yonkahlon/Zenject/README.md

 }
 ```

 The `ZenjectSceneLoader` class also allows for more complex scenarios, such as loading a scene as a "child" of the current scene, which would cause the new scene to inherit all the dependencies in the current scene.
+However, it is often better to use 'Scene Contract Names' for this instead.
+See <a href="#scene-parenting">here</a> for details.

+## <a id="scene-parenting"></a>Scene Parenting Using Contract Names

+Putting bindings inside ProjectContext is a fast and easy way to add common long-lasting dependencies that are shared across scenes.
+However, in many cases you have bindings that you only want to be shared between specific scenes, so using ProjectContext doesn't work since in that case, the bindings we add there are global to every single scene in our entire project.

+As an example, let's pretend that we are working on a spaceship game, and we want to create one scene to serve as the environment (involving planets, asteroids, stars, etc.) and we want to create another scene to represent the ship that the player is in.
+We also want all the classes in the ship scene to be able to reference bindings declared in the environment scene.
+Also, we want to be able to define multiple different versions of both the ship scene and the environment scene.
+To achieve all this, we will use a Zenject feature called 'Scene Contract Names'.

+We will start by using Unity's support for <a href="https://docs.unity3d.com/Manual/MultiSceneEditing.html">multi-scene editting</a>, and dragging both our environment scene and our ship scene into the Scene Heirarchy tab.
+Then we will select the SceneContext in the environment scene and add a 'Contract Name'.
+Let's call it 'Environment'.
+Then all we have to do now is select the SceneContext inside the ship scene and set its 'Parent Contract Name' to the same value ('Environment').
+Now if we press play, all the classes in the ship scene can access the declared bindings in the environment scene.

+The reason we use a name field here instead of explicitly using the scene name is to support swapping out the various environment scenes for different implementations.
+In this example, we might define several different environments, all using the same Contract Name 'Environment', so that we can easily mix and match them with different ship scenes just by dragging the scenes we want into the scene heirarchy then hitting play.

+It is called 'Contract Name' because all the environment scenes will be expected to follow a certain 'contract' by the ship scenes.
+For example, the ship scenes might require that regardless of which environment scene was loaded, there is a binding for 'AsteroidManager' containing the list of asteroids that the ship must avoid.

+Note that you do not need to load the environment scene and the ship scene at the same time for this to work.
+For example, you might want to have a menu embedded inside the environment to allow the user to choose their ship before starting.
+So you could create a menu scene and load that after the environment scene.
+Then once the user chooses their ship, you could load the associated ship scene by calling the unity method `SceneManager.LoadScene` (making sure to use `LoadSceneMode.Additive`).

+Also note that the Validate command can be used to quickly verify the different multi-scene setups.

 ## <a id="scenes-decorator"></a>Scene Decorators

+Scene Decorators offer another approach to using multiple scenes together with zenject in addition to <a href="#scene-parenting">scene parenting</a> described above.
+The difference is that with scene decorators, the multiple scenes in question will all share the same Container and therefore all scenes can access bindings in all other scenes (unlike with scene parenting where only the child can access the parent bindings and not vice versa).

-Scene Decorators can be thought of a more advanced way doing the process described <a href="#injecting-data-across-scenes">above</a>.
+Another way to think about scene decorators is that it is a more advanced way doing the process described <a href="#injecting-data-across-scenes">for injecting data across scenes</a>.
 That is, they can be used to add behaviour to another scene without actually changing the installers in that scene.

 Usually, when you want to customize different behaviour for a given scene depending on some conditions, you would use boolean or enum properties on MonoInstallers, which would then be used to add different bindings depending on the values set.
 However, the scene decorator approach can be cleaner sometimes because it doesn't involve changing the main scene.

-For example, let's say we want to add some special keyboard shortcuts to our main production scene for testing purposes.
-In order to do this using decorators, you can do the following:
+For example, let's say we want to add some special keyboard shortcuts to your main production scene for testing purposes.
+In order to do this using decorators, you would do the following:

-* Create a new scene
+* Open the main production scene
+* Right click on the far right menu beside the scene name within the scene heirarchy and select Add New Scene
+* Drag the scene so it's above the main scene
-* Right Click inside the Hierarchy tab and select `Zenject -> Decorator Context`
+* Right Click inside the new scene and select `Zenject -> Decorator Context`
-* Type in the scene you want to 'decorate' in the 'Scene Name' field of SceneDecoratorContext.
-Note that as a shortcut, you can click the Open button next to this name to jump to the decorated scene.
-Alternatively, you can click the Add button which will use Unity 5.3 Multi-Scene Editting to load both levels at once.
-You can also just drag the decorated scene from the Project tab to the Scene heirarchy - this will have the same effect as clicking the Add button.
+* Select the Decorator Context and set the 'Decorated Contract Name' field to 'Main'
+* Select the SceneContext in the main scene and add a contract name with the same value ('Main')
-* Create a new C# script with the following contents, then add this MonoBehaviour to your scene as a gameObject, then drag it to the `PreInstallers` property of `SceneDecoratorContext`
+* Create a new C# script with the following contents, then add this MonoBehaviour to your decorator scene as a gameObject, then drag it to the `Installers` property of `SceneDecoratorContext`

 ```csharp
 public class ExampleDecoratorInstaller : MonoInstaller